mikessh/oncofuse/README.txt

 >WHAT'S NEW

+- Version 1.0.9a (Dec-2014) added (experimental) filtering for fusions with discordant FPG strands

 - Version 1.0.9 (Nov-2014) minor improvements, support for hg18, hg19 and hg38 genome assemblies.
 ALWAYS check the coordinate system